mick88/play-pi/README.md

 ### API
 The project exposes REST API using Django Rest Framework.
 The API is located at `/api/`.
+All endpoints are open for GET requests without authentication.
+To make POST and DELETE requests, you need to [authenticate](http://www.django-rest-framework.org/tutorial/4-authentication-and-permissions/#authenticating-with-the-api).
 Available Endpoints:
 - `/api/tracks/` - list of songs stored in Google Play Music
 - `/api/albums/` - list of albums stored in Google Play Music
 - `/api/playlists/` - list of playlists stored in Google Play Music
 - `/api/radio_stations/` - list of radio stations
 - `/api/status/` - media player status.
-    - POST to this url to control playback, volume etc (requires authentication)
+    - POST to this url to control playback, volume etc
 - `/api/queue/` - playback queue, returns list of both tracks and radio stations in the queue.
 Available methods
     - POST - Add item to queue (insert at specific position with url `/api/queue/{id}`)
     - DELETE - clear queue (or delete item with specific mpd_id with url `/api/queue/{id}`)
 - `/api/play/tracks` - play list of tracks POSTed to this url
 - `/api/play/radios` - play list of radio stations POSTed to this url
+- `/api/auth/login/` - login endpoint for token authentication

 ### Setup hardware interface
 The project is capable of taking input from buttons connected to GPIO pins.
 You can configure connected buttons and assign them to actions in the admin backend: